wikimedia/pixel-seed-data/README.md

 ## Instructions

 Let's say you're trying to add a new wiki page to Pixel.
+You would roughly follow these steps:

 1) When Pixel's server is running, go to `localhost:3000/wiki/<your-new-page>`, and click the "Create" tab, etc.
 2) In Pixel's root directory, run `npm run db:save`.
 This will generate a tar snapshot of the database Pixel uses and save it in a folder called `backups` located in Pixel's root directory.